-- A. The regulations requiring TDCs apply to: - 1. any action to authorize a coastal development permit for a parcel map, or tract map, or for a-certificate of compliance approved under LIP Section 15.3C or 15.3D that would increase the number of lots for development in the City of Malibu; and
+- A. The regulations requiring TDCs apply to: - 1. any action to authorize a coastal development permit for a parcel map, or for a-certificate of compliance approved under LIP Section 15.3C or 15.3D that would increase the number of lots for development-in the City of Malibu; and